ACTCollaboration/bplike/README.md

  ```

 You should download that directory and move it to bplike/data/.
-Data path are set up in utils.py and may need some adjustments (TBC).
+Data paths are set up in utils.py.
+Take a look at the paths there and make sure you have all these data (bandpass, beams, foregrounds, spectra, etc).

 ## Installing bplike